mackerelio/fluent-plugin-mackerel/README.md

 ## For developers

-You have to run the command below when starting development.
+You'll need to run the command below when starting development.
 ```
 $ bundle install --path vendor/bundle
 ```

-To run tests, do the following.
+To run tests...
 ```
 $ VERBOSE=1 bundle exec rake test
 ```